guanzh/RBdown/content/home/hero.md

 active = true
 date = 2017-10-15

-title = "Learning from biodiversity"
+title = "Learning from Apes"

 # Order that this section will appear in.
 weight = 3